 Currently, the Annapolis Yacht Club supports three high school sailing programs.
 All three schools practice together three days a week, Tuesday through Thursday from 3:30 pm - 6:30 pm.
 The 2017 Fall Season starts with Try-outs September 5-7 for all three high schools.
 Regular practice starts September 12th at 3:30 pm.

 Contact Head Coach Katja Sertl, 410-263-9267 Ext 110

 In order to participate in the AYC High School Sailing program, each participant MUST

 complete a concussion baseline test prior to tryouts.
 This test must be updated every year.
-If you did not get the baseline test last fall, you will need to take the test before participating this spring.
 For information on the baseline test, please contact the Jr. Program Director.